-This chapter sets forth specific policies and procedures governing Older Americans Act (OAA) services funded by the Lieutenant Governor's Office on Aging (LGOA) in South Carolina, through ten (10) Planning Service Areas (PSAs) and their Area Agencies on Aging (AAAs)/Aging and Disability Resource Centers (ADRCs).
+This chapter sets forth specific policies and procedures governing Older Americans Act (OAA) services funded by the Lieutenant Governor's Office on Aging (LGOA) in South Carolina, through 10 Planning Service Areas (PSAs) and their Area Agencies on Aging (AAAs)/Aging and Disability Resource Centers (ADRCs).

-Each PSA signs a Notice of Grant Award (NGA) Terms and Conditions Statement annually for the LGOA.
-These documents contain assurances made by the PSA Director and the PSA Board that they shall administer and provide oversight of all OAA funding and programs carried out in their respective planning and service area regions through their AAAs/ADRCs.
-This NGA must be signed before the PSA and their AAAs/ADRCs can receive aging funding.
+Each PSA signs a Notification of Grant Award (NGA) and Terms and Conditions statement annually for the LGOA.
+These documents contain assurances made by the PSA Director and the PSA Board that they shall administer and provide oversight of all OAA funding and programs carried out in their respective planning and service area region through their AAA/ADRC.
+This NGA must be signed before the PSA and its AAA/ADRC can receive aging funding.

-By agreeing to the terms and conditions, the PSA Directors shall assure that their AAA/ADRC Directors are responsible for management, effective operations, and service delivery in the planning and service area.
-In addition, the PSA Boards shall be responsible for the on-going oversight of the AAAs/ADRCs.
+By agreeing to the terms and conditions, the PSA Director shall assure that his/her AAA/ADRC Director is responsible for management, effective operations, and service delivery in the planning and service area.
+In addition, the PSA Board shall be responsible for the on-going oversight of the AAA/ADRC.

-The PSAs and AAAs/ADRCs are expected to maintain professional office policies and procedures which reflect effective (best) business practices in order to ensure the quality delivery of programs and services to South Carolina's aging population and to adults with disabilities.
+Each PSA and AAA/ADRC is expected to maintain professional office policies and procedures which reflect effective (best) business practices in order to ensure the quality delivery of programs and services to South Carolina's aging population and to adults with disabilities.

-In order to successfully administer aging services and programs, the PSA and AAA/ADRC shall have knowledge of the current demographics of the community served, including ethno-cultural and social issues which may have an impact on a particular population's willingness and ability to access the information and/or services they need and incorporate this information.
+In order to successfully administer aging services and programs, the PSA and AAA/ADRC shall have knowledge of and incorporate information about the current demographics of the community served, including ethno-cultural and social issues which may have an impact on a particular population's willingness and ability to access the information and/or services it needs.

-Aging services found in this section include: Supportive Services (Information and Referral/Assistance to the elderly and adults with disabilities, Transportation, Homecare, Social Adult Day Care, and Respite), Nutrition, Disease Prevention and Health Promotion, Family Caregiver Support Program, and Multi-purpose Senior Centers.
+Aging services found in this section include: Supportive Services (Information and Referral/Assistance to older adults and adults with disabilities, Transportation, Homecare, Social Adult Day Care, and Respite), Nutrition, Evidence-Based Disease Prevention and Health Promotion, Family Caregiver Support Program, and Multi-Purpose Senior Centers.